Welcome to Spiralytics’ Ultimate SEO Resource! Use the jump links below to skip to a section.

 Released: October 2015

-Focus: relevancy of search results, machine learning
+Focus: Relevancy of search results, machine learning

 According to Google, RankBrain is the third most important web ranking factor.
 It’s a machine learning system that helps the search engine understand search intent and meanings behind queries, which leads to more relevant results.